Six Months Earlier

 “Lax?”
-I questioned to myself.
+Katherine questioned to herself.

 “Although a professional relationship will be kept at all times, I am aware this will be your home now too, Miss Mason.
 And one cannot lead a happy life if they are not comfortable.
-So by all means, you will be expected to make yourself at home,” he told me.
+So by all means, you will be expected to make yourself at home,” he told her.

 “You will have your own bedroom, bathroom, and kitchen area, which are in the east wing of the apartment.
-You will be expected to prepare the meals, in which you are more than welcome to eat – so as long as I have and all of my guests have eaten from it first.
+You will be expected to prepare the meals, in which you are more than welcome to eat – so long as I have and all of my guests have eaten from it first.
 You will be expected to clean and do the laundry…” he began explaining.

 “What is it, Miss Mason?” he asked firmly.

 “What you’re explaining has already been imprinted in my brain from the reading of the contract I did prior to this interview.
 I have full detailed knowledge of everything that is expected of me and I accept your terms and conditions,” she told him.
 His eyes blazed into hers for a few moments before he nodded once.